mdm106/team-selector-frontend/README.md

 ## Version Management

 I used git and GitHub throughout the project.
-I used the Gitflow Workflow, by working on feature branches that were merged back into master using pull requests.
+I used the Feature Branch Workflow, by working on feature branches that were merged back into master using pull requests.

 # How to install the project: